-Assets are properly diversified in such a way as to avoid excessive reliance on any particular asset, issuer or group of undertakings, or geographical area and excessive accumulation of risk in the portfolio as a whole.
+Assets are properly diversified in such a way as to avoid excessive reliance on any particular asset, issuer or group of undertakings, or geographical area and excessive accumulation of risk in the portfolio as a whole and having regard to the Prudent Person Principle.

-There are no investments in assets issued by the same issuer, or by issuers belonging to the same group, resulting in an excessive risk concentration.
+There are no investments in assets issued by the same issuer (with the exception of government bonds), or by issuers belonging to the same group, resulting in an excessive risk concentration.